BIVROST/360WebPlayer-for-WordPress/readme.txt

 = Commercial Use =

-Please note, the license allows only for non-commercial use of the player.
+Please note, the player's free license allows only for non-commercial use of the player.
 Commercial use requires you to acquire a license, please see License for details.

 == Installation ==